siren-wang/blog-code/blog/_post/TOFEL.md

  immense(enormous, intense) pressure

-it can be difficult to find up-to-date best practices. 要想找到最新的最佳实践可能很困难。
+it can be difficult to find up-to-date best practices.

 in our haste to be rich and mighty